SUBMIT YOUR SEMI-ANNUAL REPORT BY JANUARY 15, 2018

 Submitting semi-annual reports is a requirement to remain an active member of the Stark County Safety Council and also a requirement for the BWC’s safety council rebate program.
-The information for this report is for period January 1, 2017 thru June 30, 2017.
-The reports may be submitted beginning July 1, 2017 and must be received by July 15, 2017.
+The information for this report is for period July 1, 2017 thru December 31, 2017.
+You can submit your report beginning January 1, 2018.
+The reports are due by January 15, 2018.

 These instructions should be used as a guide in completing the BWC’s Division of Safety & Hygiene semi-annual report form.

 The top portion of the form is self-explanatory.
 If you do not know your account number it will be completed for you when received.
 The person completing the semi-annual report should fill in the “submitted by” information.

 - (1) Date of Most Recent Lost-Time Injury or Illness